Managing Migraine the Natural Way

 - Meet up with friends regularly and have a good support network in place

 - Have a regular massage or reflexology treatment and book your next one into the diary so it’s there for you to look forward to.
+Having a course of massages or reflexology treatments can help migraines, especially as they help to relax you, to release the tension in your muscles and improve sleep patterns.

 Talk nicely to yourself.